Student Rights and Responsibilities - Secondary Quick Guide

 A healthy learning environment is free of alcohol, tobacco, drugs, inhalants, and look-alike or synthetic drugs.
-Possession, use, or distribution, of these substances is not permitted in school, on school buses, or at any school-sponsored activities.
-(Appendix D, pages 26-31)
+Possession, use, or distribution of these substances is not permitted in school, on school buses, or at any school-sponsored activities.
+(Appendix D, pages 25-33)

 Students who become angry or frustrated are encouraged to resolve conflicts peacefully.
 Teachers, counselors, and other school personnel can help you find civil, non-violent ways to handle disputes.
-Schools can also utilize restorative justice to resolve disciplinary incidents when harm has been caused.
-(Appendix D, page 55)
+Schools can also utilize restorative justice to resolve disciplinary incidents when harm has been caused. (definition of restorative justice in Appendix D, page 58)

-Weapons and items that could be used as weapons, including razor blades, knives, switchblades, machetes, guns, any form of explosives, nunchacka, etc., are never permitted in the school environment.
+Weapons and items that could be used as weapons, including razor blades, knives, switchblades, machetes, guns, any form of explosives, nunchakus, etc., are never permitted in the school environment.
 Possession of these items on school grounds will result in significant consequences.
 If you find you have inadvertently brought one of these items to school, immediately bring it to the office.
-(Appendix D, pages 32-34)
+(Appendix D, pages 33-35)

 Search and Seizure

 Desks, lockers, and storage spaces can be searched and contents, including student belongings, can be examined as part of a general inspection on a periodic or random basis.
 Student backpacks, coats, electronics, and cars parked on school grounds may also be searched if there are reasonable grounds to suspect that the item contains contraband such as drugs, weapons, stolen property, or evidence of a violation of rules or unlawful activity.
 (Appendix D, pages 11-12)

 Keep in mind that a school principal may impose a short-term suspension, recommend a long-term suspension and/or make a referral to the Division Superintendent for situations involving prohibited conduct as outlined in R2601.